tayebiarasteh/lane-detection/README.md

 The software is developed in **Python 2.7** using **Jupyter Notebook** development kit.
 For the deep learning, the **PyTorch 0.4.0** framework is used.

 All Python modules required for the software can be installed from `requirements` in two stages:
-1. Create an environment and install all modules mentioned in the `spec_file.txt`.
+1. Create a conda environment and install all modules mentioned in the `spec_file.txt`:

+`$ conda create --name lab --file spec_file.txt`

-2. Install the remaining dependencies from `requirements.txt`.
+2. Install the remaining dependencies from `requirements.txt` using pip:

+`$ pip install -r requirements.txt`

 Proposed architecture
 ------